w3c/wai-presentations2all/index.md

 Often speakers won't know if participants have disabilities.
 For example, at a large conference where organizers didn't ask registrants.
 In some cases, you might know the accessibility needs of participants ahead of time.
 Even then something could change.
 For example, a new participant could join the training at the last minute.
 Or someone could develop accessibility needs before the training.

-Make your event and your presentations fully accessible to prepare for any situation.
+Make your event and your presentations accessible so that you are prepared for such situations.

 {% include_cached excol.html type="end" %}